Do you know the most powerful way to market your book?

-Grow your readership as you write your book, and when it’s time to launch your baby, you’ll already have an invested and eager audience waiting.
+Grow your readership as you write your book, and when it’s time to launch your book, you’ll already have an invested and eager audience waiting.

 Great advice, except my book is already written.
 Now what?

-So, let’s skip past the year or two (or five) of blood, sweat and tears that were required for you to pound out, edit and polish your masterful novel, and assume that it is indeed worthy of personal recommendation.
+So, let’s skip past the year or two (or five) of blood, sweat, and tears that were required for you to write, edit, and polish your masterful novel, and assume that it is indeed worthy of personal recommendation.

 The next step is to get your share-worthy work noticed and shared by the right people.
-Here are a fey key things to remember:
+Here are a few key things to remember:

 - Focus more on discoverability rather than selling.
 Your work is important, so help those who can benefit from it, find it.

 - Accept responsibility for the marketing and promotion of your book.
 Even if you choose to outsource some of the work, your book’s success depends on you taking action.